Stones Bags Controversial Winner As Man City Survive Wolves Scare - UrduPoint

 But referee Chris Kavanagh ignored their protests after consulting the pitchside monitor.

+Wolves manager O'Neil raged: "There's no chance that people are purposely against Wolves.
+But is there something in the subconscious around decision-making or, without even knowing it, are you more likely to give it to Manchester City than Wolves?

+"Manchester City scoring a last-minute winner is a big thing.
+I might be miles off, but if I had to upset someone in a street and there was a little guy and a big guy, I'm upsetting a little guy.
+Nothing against little guys."

-"Of course I didn't understand it.
+Guardiola added: "Of course I didn't understand it.
 I don't know the reason why the linesman did it, but Bernardo isn't disturbing the position.
 Sa had the perfect vision.
-The header by John Stones were magnificent," Guardiola said.
+The header by John Stones were magnificent."

-Wolves boss Gary O'Neil added: "I'm trying to remain calm.
-I have been involved in a few of those and not had many go in our favour.

-"There is some grey area that can go either way and once it was like that I wasn't confident it would go our way."
+City remain in second place, one point behind Liverpool after the leaders beat Chelsea 2-1 at Anfield later on Sunday.

 Chasing a fifth successive English title, Guardiola's men have set a new club record as their unbeaten run in the league reached 31 games since their loss to Aston Villa in December.